Robber handed 30-year jail term for ‘terrifying’ raid on home of Ashley Cole

 She said: “That will never leave me”.

-Ms Canu despite the dogs, panic alarms and fences that have been installed in the property, she still does not feel safe.
+Ms Canu – despite the dogs, panic alarms and fences that have been installed in the property – says she still does not feel safe.

 She said the family considered moving but “the truth is that the feelings and the fear would be there no matter where the house was”.